IBM/charts/stable/ibm-spectrum-conductor/README.md

 If you uncomment "sharedStorageClassName = gold" in the above sample, then only a deployment with a storage request with the class name "gold" matches.

 ### Kernel parameters
-Before you install IBM Spectrum Conductor with Spark, the `vm_max_map_count` kernel must be set on the Kubernetes node(s) to a value of at least 262144 in order for the ELK services to start and run normally.
+Before you install IBM Spectrum Conductor with Spark, the `vm_max_map_count` kernel must be set on the Kubernetes node(s) to a value of at least 262144 for the ELK services to start and run normally.
 To set the vm_max_map_count kernel to a value of at least 262144:
 - Set the kernel value dynamically to ensure that the change takes effect immediately:
 ````
   # sysctl -w vm.max_map_count=262144